 APMA, the CDC, and CMS provide information, recommendations, and guidance regarding the COVID-19 vaccination.

-APMA's regulatory consultant, Hart Health Strategies Inc., has prepared a new COVID resource document on the topic of COVID vaccines.
+APMA's regulatory consultant, Hart Health Strategies Inc., has prepared a COVID resource document on the topic of COVID vaccines.

 Information on the different COVID-19 vaccines, including information on vaccines in clinical trials, is available from the CDC.